-We believe higher education is the strongest tool we have to level the playing field for Latino and immigrant youth and their families.
+We believe higher education is the strongest tool we have to level the playing field for low-income, Latinx, Black, and immigrant youth and their families.
 Through a shift towards college expectations for every student, racial equity, and justice initiatives, we are strengthening the fabric of our vibrant community.

 History & Milestones